The British Academy of Rolfing® Structural Integration

 I cannot get leave from my job for long periods of time.
 Can I still do the Rolfing Training?

 In this situation, the modular format will be a better option for you.
-This is the training we at BARSI are offering you in the UK.
+The UK Training is currently only taught in the modular format.

 What additional costs should I expect during the Rolfing Training?

 For those who do not reside near London, you should expect to pay for accommodation, food, books, travel and any incidental expenses you may incur.